 Skip to main content

-Class Title: Harvesting Hickory Bark
+Hickory Bark Harvesting

-Instructor: Andy Glenn
+With Andy Glenn

-Class Description: In this one-day class, we will harvest hickory bark from the Berea College forest.
+In this one-day class, we will harvest hickory bark from the Berea College forest.
 Weather permitting, we’ll start the day with a visit to the woods to discuss good bark trees and safety considerations.
 Then we’ll head back to the shop, where we’ll shave bark from a collection of hickory saplings.

 Bark is a traditional material for the woven-bottomed ladderback chairs commonly found within Appalachia.
 The bark, incredibly tough when dry yet flexible and pliable while still wet, is labor-intensive to collect.
 A smooth barked tree is felled before the crusty outer bark is shaved with the drawknife to reveal the light-colored inner bark.
 The inner bark is peeled and stored until use.
 Attendees will keep the bark they peel.